 - ¼ cup light brown sugar, packed

-- 6 tbsp melted butter, salted or unsalted
+- 6 tablespoon melted butter, salted or unsalted

 Chocolate Ganache Filling: